mape-maker/mape-maker/documentation/sections/options.rst

    * - -t
      - --target_mape
      - FLOAT
-     - desired mape, otherwise will take the mape of the dataset
+     - desired mape, otherwise will take the mape based on the input dataset
    * - -st
      - --simulated_timeseries
      - TEXT